Varicose Veins Causes, Symptoms, And Diagnosis

 What Are Varicose Veins?

-Varicose veins occur when your veins become over-filled with blood.
-Varicose veins are often painful and unsightly, with a bluish-purple or red coloration.
+Varicose veins occur when your veins become overfilled with blood and the blood starts flowing in the reverse direction which we call reflux.
+Varicose veins are often painful and unsightly, with a bluish-purple or reddish coloration.
 Varicose veins occur in men and women of any age.
-You are at more risk if you are older, a female, obese, don’t exercise or have a family history.
+You are at more risk if you are older, a female, obese, don’t exercise, or have a family history.
 They are also common during pregnancy.

 LET’S GET STARTED FROM THE BASICS…

 A vein is an elastic blood vessel that transports blood from various regions of the body to the heart.

 There are two main systems of veins in our body:

 - Deep Veins: The leg muscles squeeze the deep veins during walking, carrying most of the blood up the legs to the heart.